-BRAKE BACKING PLATES WITH COMPONENTS RETRACTOR SPRINGS ACTUATING BLOCK Returns the brake shoes Transmits the leverage to the inactive position generated by the magnet/ when magnet is de-energized lever arm into the brake shoes HOLD DOWN SPRING Keeps the brake shoes ACTUATING LEVER in contact with the backing A pivoted lever that plate while allowing for multiplies the magnet shoe movement into drums forces to expand the brake shoes ( BACKING PLATE This is the main SECONDARY SHOE structural support Activated by primary for the brake shoe and increases FIGURE A stopping forces LEFT HAND BRAKE ASSEMBLY PRIMARY SHOE MAGNET First contacts the Provides the attractive force to the rotating brake drum when brake drum armature face brake is actuated ADJUSTER SPRING ADJUSTER LINK Maintains pressure on Provides for adjusting the adjuster link to the brake for proper clearance and to adjust hold it in proper position for lining wear magnet to grip the armature surface of the brake drum more firmly.
+BRAKE BACKING PLATES WITH COMPONENTS RETRACTOR SPRINGS ACTUATING BLOCK Returns the brake shoes Transmits the leverage to the inactive position generated by the magnet/ when magnet is de-energized lever arm into the brake shoes HOLD DOWN SPRING Keeps the brake shoes ACTUATING LEVER in contact with the backing A pivoted lever that plate while allowing for multiplies the magnet shoe movement into drums forces to expand the brake shoes ( BACKING PLATE SECONDARY SHOE This is the main structural support Activated by primary for the brake shoe and increases FIGURE A stopping forces LEFT HAND BRAKE ASSEMBLY PRIMARY SHOE MAGNET First contacts the Provides the attractive brake drum when force to the rotating brake drum armature face brake is actuated ADJUSTER SPRING ADJUSTER LINK Maintains pressure on Provides for adjusting the adjuster link to the brake for proper hold it in proper position clearance and to adjust for lining wear magnet to grip the armature surface of the brake drum more firmly.
 This results in increasing the pressure against the shoes and brake drums until the desired stop is accomplished.